Slaves of the Immaculate Heart of Mary: Richmond, New Hampshire

 After an internal electoral struggle, and having lost a suit in civil court to compel his superiorship over the Slaves of the Immaculate Heart of Mary of Saint Benedict Center, Dr. Fakhri Boutros Maluf, who had taken the name Brother Francis, left the Slaves of the Immaculate Heart of Mary of Saint Benedict Center and founded a splinter group in Richmond, New Hampshire, as "founding superior" in the mid-1980s.
 Maluf was a Melkite by ascription.
 Maluf's group is named Slaves of the Immaculate Heart of Mary, Saint Benedict Center.
 It includes The Brothers, Slaves of the Immaculate Heart of Mary and The Sisters, Slaves of the Immaculate Heart of Mary.

 The Saint Benedict Center has a 200-acre complex and by 2004, between 200 and 300 people were attending Mass at the church on the Lord's Day.
 Since 1989, several families have moved to area in order to be within close proximity of the Saint Benedict Center.

 The Slaves of the Immaculate Heart of Mary located in Richmond, New Hampshire, has no official recognition by the Catholic Church.
 Of all the groups that embraced the thought of Fr.
 Feeney, that of Richmond is "the most radical faction" according to the Southern Poverty Law Center (SPLC).
-The SPLC classifies the center in Richmond, as well as the group's publishing arm Immaculate Heart Media, as an anti-Semitic hate group.
+The SPLC classifies the center in Richmond, as well as the group's publishing arm Immaculate Heart Media, as an antisemitic hate group.
 The SPLC wrote that the Slaves of the Immaculate Heart of Mary "continue to endorse Feeney and to defend him from charges of anti-Semitism, despite his well-documented hatred of the Jews" and noted that in 2004, Bishop McCormack had rebuked the group as "blatantly anti-Semitic", and that in 2005, a brother of the Slaves had given a speech calling out the "Jewish nation" as "the perpetual enemy of Christ."
-The center denies being anti-Semitic.
+The center denies being antisemitic.